tustin2121/James_Somerton_Transcripts/_videos/Unrequited1.md

 <from></from>
 <clip {% include citation for=page.cite.clips.celluoid_closet %}><!-- no filter? -->

-Master: "Do you eat oysters?"
+Crassius: "Do you eat oysters?"

 Antoninus: "When I have them, master."

-Master: "Do you eat snails?"
+Crassius: "Do you eat snails?"

 Antoninus: "No, master."

-Master: "Do you consider the eating of oysters to be moral, and the eating of snails to be immoral?"
+Crassius: "Do you consider the eating of oysters to be moral, and the eating of snails to be immoral?"

 Antoninus: "No, master."

-Master: "Of course not.
+Crassius: "Of course not.
 My taste includes... both snails and oysters."<wbr off />

 </clip>
 <james {% include timecode %}>